d-krupke/cpsat-primer/README.md

 ### Element/Array Constraints

-Let us discuss the last generic constraints, before going into the more specialized ones.
-The element constraint allows to access the value of a variable in an array via an index variable.
-While it is trivial to access a variable in an array via a constant index, you may get into the situation where the index is part of the model.
-You can also use it to make sure that a variable is equal to the value of one of the variables in an array.
+Before exploring specialized constraints, let us examine the last of the generic ones.
+The element constraint facilitates accessing the value of a variable within an array using another variable as the index.
+Accessing a variable in an array with a constant index is straightforward; however, integrating a variable index into your model adds complexity.
+This constraint can also be use to ensure that a variable matches the value at a specific array position.

 ```python
 model = cp_model.CpModel()